pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 be created.
 Compatibility delegates and legacy request translation preserve many v8 call sites; response shapes still require attention.

+Vector and document operations are both supported, including for new indexes.
+Existing vector applications do not need to adopt `index.documents`.
+Start with the [runtime requirements](#nodejs-22-is-now-the-minimum-runtime), then review [index response properties](#index-responses-retain-derived-legacy-properties), [backup timestamps](#backup-timestamps-and-schema), and [imported types](#removed-and-renamed-exports) used by your application.

 ## Node.js 22 is now the minimum runtime

 `engines.node` moved from `>=20.0.0` to `>=22.0.0`.
 Node 20 reached [end-of-life](https://github.com/nodejs/Release#release-schedule) on 2026-04-30 and no longer receives security patches.